wasifmkhan/portfolio.optimization.R/README.md

 This repository will contains the files and the pdf used to present a portoflio optimization project I did during my masters final semester.

 Discussion of the Python notebook is below.
-To see the code please click on the ipynd file above.
+To see the code please click on the ipynb file above.

 Methodology
 The economy can be divided into the some major sectors and with the economic activities